vigneshuvi/node-webservice-manager/README.md

 4. Supports for HTTP request methods (GET, PUT, POST, DELETE)

 Node Web Service Manager helps to support the four types of HTTP request methods.

+5. Host Web pages

+Node Web Service Manager helps to host static web pages in the Node server with dynamic web title based on the environments.

 ##How to run this node web service server?